aleqsio/awesome-swm-tools/README.md

 * [State Of React Native](https://github.com/software-mansion/state-of-react-native) - The repository for collaborating on the **shape, questions, and structure of the annual "State of React Native" survey**, which Software Mansion organizes.

+# Shaders & Graphics

+- [TypeGPU](https://github.com/software-mansion/TypeGPU) - TypeGPU is a modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript.

 # Elixir & Multimedia

 # Products and libraries